Q: What is College Fashion Week?

-A: We will be reviewing Fashion Partner applications on a rolling basis throughout the spring and finalizing our Partner selections in the summer.
-Once models are confirmed in the summer, we will begin putting together the looks for each of our shows, finalizing all style selections with Fashion Partners by early fall.
-We will receive all styles from Fashion Partners by early September, and our two shows are in Boston on September 23 and New York City on September 30.
+We will be finalizing Fashion Partner selections by August 2018.
+Once models are confirmed, we will begin putting together the looks for each of our shows, finalizing all style selections with Fashion Partners by early fall.
+We will receive all styles from Fashion Partners by early October, and our two shows are in Boston on October 13 and NYC on October 20.

 Q: What kind of coverage will Fashion Partners receive?

-A: Fashion Partners will be featured prominently in extensive College Fashion Week promotion, coverage, and collateral, which may include in-book pages with magazine/media sponsors, press coverage, social media promotion, display ads, event signage, programs, and more.
-Last year, Fashion Partners gained huge exposure from the over 300 million College Fashion Week 2016 program impressions.
+Fashion Partners will be featured prominently in extensive College Fashion Week promotion, coverage, and collateral, which may include press coverage, social media promotion, display ads, event signage, programs, and more.
+Last year, Fashion Partners gained huge exposure from the over 49 million College Fashion Week 2017 program impressions.

 Q: Can Fashion Partners provide items for the CFW goody bags?